-We here studied the population genetics of the long-snouted seahorse, Hippocampus guttulatus, across a large part of its distribution range.
-We developed an assay of 286 informative SNPs chosen among more than 2,500 SNPs from a population transcriptomic study (Romiguier et al. 2014).
-H. guttulatus is thought to display poor dispersal abilities (e.g. site-fidelity, weak swimming performance, lack of dispersive stage) and inhabits fragmented habitats along its distribution range (from the English Channel through the Mediterranean and Black Seas; Lourie and Vincent 2004).
-In addition, small and patchy populations are often observed in this small coastal fish that is infrequently seen.
-Accordingly H. guttulatus has a very low genetic diversity (Romiguier et al. 2014).
-However, genetic differentiation proved to be very low over very large geographic distances (Woodall et al. 2015), or across the Cape Finisterre oceanographic barrier (López et al. 2015).
-Four well-differentiated genetic clusters, each distributed over extended regions, were delineated by abrupt genetic discontinuities corresponding to usual delimitations between vicariant marine lineages (Woodall et al. 2015) – between the Iberian Peninsula and the Bay of Biscay in the North Eastern Atlantic, between the Atlantic Ocean and the Mediterranean Sea, and between the Mediterranean and Black seas.
-Although the differentiation matches well with oceanographic barriers, this pattern is also in good accordance with the existence of reproductively isolated cryptic lineages, which boundaries were trapped by exogenous barriers (i.e. the coupling hypothesis; Bierne et al. 2011).
+We studied the population genetics of the long-snouted seahorse, Hippocampus guttulatus, across a large part of its geographic range.
+We developed an assay of 286 informative SNPs chosen from more than 2,500 SNPs identified in a population transcriptomic study (Romiguier et al. 2014).
+H. guttulatus displays poor dispersal abilities (e.g. site-fidelity, weak swimming performance, lack of dispersive stage) and inhabits fragmented coastal habitats along its distribution range (from the English Channel through the Mediterranean and Black Seas, Lourie and Vincent 2004).
+In addition most populations are small and patchy.
+Given these biological characteristics, a strong genetic structure could have been expected.
+In agreement, a very low genetic diversity was observed in H. guttulatus when compared to 75 non-model animal species (Romiguier et al. 2014).
+However, genetic differentiation proved to be very weak over very large geographic distances based on the two genetic studies conducted to date with microsatellite loci (e.g. from the United Kingdom to North of Spain, Woodall et al. 2015, or across the Cape Finisterre oceanographic barrier, López et al. 2015).
+Four well-differentiated genetic clusters, each distributed over extended regions, were delineated by genetic discontinuities corresponding to usual delimitations between vicariant marine lineages (Woodall et al. 2015) – between the Iberian Peninsula and the Bay of Biscay in the North Eastern Atlantic, between the Atlantic Ocean and the Mediterranean Sea, and between the Mediterranean and Black Seas.
+Although such genetic differentiation matches well with oceanographic barriers and was interpreted as spatial differentiation, this pattern is also concordant with the existence of reproductively isolated cryptic lineages, which boundaries were trapped by exogenous barriers.
+In this latter interpretation, although the location of genetic breaks would be due to exogenous factors (e.g. temperature, salinity or oceanic fronts), the barrier to gene flow would mainly be driven by barrier loci that restrict gene flow on a large fraction of the genome (i.e. the coupling hypothesis; Bierne et al. 2011, Gagnaire et al. 2015, Ravinet et al. 2017).
+This hypothesis is receiving increasing support (e.g. Le Moan et al. 2016, Rougeux et al. 2016, Rougemont et al. 2016) and could well explain the genetic structure observed in the long-snouted seahorse.

-Our array of informative SNPs and a broader sampling in the Mediterranean Sea and contact zones, allowed us to describe five cryptic semi-isolated lineages: two paratrically distributed lineages in the Atlantic Ocean, two patchily distributed lineages associated with lagoon and marine environments in the Mediterranean Sea, and one in the Black Sea.
-Surprisingly, a shared genomic island of clustered outlier loci was involved both in the isolation between the two parapatric lineages in the Atlantic Ocean and between the marine and lagoon ecotypes in the Mediterranean Sea, with the North Atlantic lineage being related to the lagoon ecotype at this genomic island.
+Using newly developed SNP-markers spread along the genome and a more extensive sampling along the H. guttulatus distribution range, we challenged the initial interpretation of barriers to dispersal against the alternative hypothesis of reproductive isolation between semi-isolated genetic backgrounds.
+We described five cryptic semi-isolated lineages: two lineages in the Atlantic Ocean with a parapatric distribution, two lineages in the Mediterranean Sea with a patchy fine-grained environment association (lagoon vs. marine environments), and one in the Black Sea.
+Surprisingly, a shared genomic island of clustered outlier loci was involved both in the isolation between the two parapatric lineages in the Atlantic Ocean and between the marine and lagoon ecotypes in the Mediterranean Sea.
+Furthermore, the North Atlantic lineage was related to the lagoon ecotype at this genomic island, against the genome-wide pattern of structure.
 However, the two Atlantic lineages inhabit both marine and lagoon habitats.
-The H. guttulatus complex becomes one of a few systems where a clinal and a mosaic hybrid zone are observed concomitantly, and a new counter-example that provides evidence of genetic parallelism in absence of ecological convergence.
+We argue that the H. guttulatus complex could become one of a few systems where a clinal and a mosaic hybrid zone are observed concomitantly, and a valuable new counter-example that provides evidence of genetic parallelism in absence of ecological convergence.

 Materials and Methods